 The local government is developing the Shenzhen Bay area into a ‘super magnet’ for headquarters of large Chinese and international companies; and CR HQ is one of the flagship projects.

-Working with the US architect KPF, Arup has been working throughout this project, from investigating different building shapes throughout to providing construction support.
+Working in collaboration with the US architect KPF, we investigated different building shapes and provided construction support throughout the project.
 Our scope of services includes structural engineering, geotechnics, façade design and fire safety strategy.

 56 external slender columns

 The building has a sculptured form of 56 external slender columns stemming from the diagrids at the bottom and converging into a crystal cap at the top.
 To fully reflect the architect’s intent, Arup developed a close-column frame and core structure system without strengthened storeys.